burbilog/scrapbook2zotero/README.md

 ## Development information

-Prerequisites: python 2.7 for linux and windows, pytest, rdflib
+Prerequisites: python 2.7 for linux and windows, pytest, rdflib.
+This script was developed on Linux and windows .exe is built with wine.

-### Linux
+### Setup

 	sudo apt-get install python pip
 	sudo pip install rdflib